CWG-DS/IMDB_Series_Decline/README.md

 | Late_Extra  |        5.39 |     0    |

 Based on these results it seems that there is no significant decline between our Early Stage[1-3] and Mid Stage[4-6].
-However, there is a statisticaly significant decline in Episode Rating between Early and both Late and Extra stages, as well as between our Mid and both, Late and Extra stages.
+However, there is a statistically significant decline in Episode Rating between Early and both Late and Extra stages, as well as between our Mid and both, Late and Extra stages.
 Finally, there is also a significant decline between our Late and Extra stages, however as noted above, this should only be treated as anecdotal due to a lack of validity within the final stage caused by uneven sampling.

 **Final Result Plot**

-In order to express our final results we once again plotted Episode Rating by Season Stage, this time dropping our Extra Stage due to its anecdotal nature.
+In order to express our final results, we once again plotted Episode Rating by Season Stage, this time dropping our Extra Stage due to its anecdotal nature.
 The corresponding box plot can be seen below:

 <img src="Images\RatingxStage_Significance.png" alt="drawing"/>